UltimateSeatSelectorInc/UltimateSeatSelector/DOCS/SPRINT-BACKLOG.md

 - MATT (2) As a user, I want to have the same experience across different devices.

 Definition of Done:
-A user is able to click on a table at a seat and have the change reflected, as is demoable to the team
+A user is able to click on a table at a seat and have the change reflected, and is demoable to the team

 **Total Story Points: 36**